Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Proposed Approach

-The only remaining component for the path tracker, is to provide the conditions under which a goal is declared achieved.
-Assuming the possible drifting is bounded by $D_{min}$ for a given speed and that the optimization was successful, the AUV should safely navigate from one goal to the next one.
-As a result of the above, given a threshold of $D_{reached}$, the goal is declared reached, if the error $e_t$ is less than $D_{reached}$ and a local minimum is detected, since the robot will be sliding away due to drifting.
+Lastly, assuming the possible deviation is bounded by $D_{\rm min}$ for a given speed and that the optimization was successful, the AUV should safely navigate from one goal to the next one.
+As a result of the above, given a threshold of $D_{\rm reached}$, the goal is declared reached, if the error $e_t$ is less than $D_{\rm reached}$ and a local minimum is detected, since otherwise the robot will be sliding away due to disturbances.

-This policy is simple and although aggressive, it showed to be very robust on reaching the goals with sufficiently small errors.
-Avoiding unnecessary efforts to reach previous goals that the robot missed, and letting the robot smoothly transition to new goals, proved to be a key for following the path sufficiently.

-In the case the optimization fails locally and the proposed path tracker could endanger the robot, it can be retried with a lower velocity $v$ and a shorter $D_{min}$, so safety guarantees would be ensured during navigation from narrow passages.